At a glance

 Seborrheic dermatitis is common: About 3 to 10 out of 100 people are affected.
 It’s more common in men than in women.
 People usually get it for the first time when they are young adults or over the age of 50.

-It’s chronic with symptoms that vary in their severity.
-These changes in the skin might also go away for a while – oftentimes in the summer.
+It’s a chronic condition in adults and teenagers, with symptoms that vary in their severity over time.
+These skin symptoms might also go away for a while – often in the summer.
 But they may return in the winter or during periods of stress.

-Diagnosing seborrheic dermatitis is easy if scaly, non-itchy red patches of skin appear on the parts of the body typical for the condition.
+It is easy to diagnose seborrheic dermatitis if scaly, non-itchy patches of skin appear on the parts of the body typical for the condition.
 Usually it’s enough to have a detailed talk with the doctor and then a physical examination.
-The doctor will first try to rule out other skin conditions that are similar to seborrheic dermatitis, such as psoriasis or atopic dermatitis (also called atopic eczema).
-These conditions also cause changes in the skin, but usually on different parts of the body.
-In atopic dermatitis, the skin inflammations itch and are made up of red patches of skin with rough edges and some small blisters.
+The doctor will first try to rule out other skin conditions that are similar to seborrheic dermatitis, such as psoriasis or eczema (also called atopic dermatitis).
+Like seborrheic dermatitis, these conditions cause changes in the skin, but usually on other parts of the body.
+In eczema, the skin inflammations itch and are made up of patches of skin without clearly defined edges.
+Sometimes there are small blisters too.

 - Shampoos containing tar

-- Creams that have salicylic acid as an ingredient
+- Creams that have salicylic acid in them

 - Creams or shampoos with antifungal agents (antimycotics)